jillesvangurp/stellar-kotlin-client/README.md

 As part of this library, we also included a command line interface that you can use to interact with stellar.

+- create accounts
+- do payments, offers, multi signature payments
+- create your own assets
+- manage lists of accounts and assets
+- and more ...
+- works against standalone net, testnet, and public net.
+For the standalong net, it has support for generating accounts using the root key.
+No friendbot required.

 [CliSte Documentation](cliste.md)

 # Code Examples